 - Integration of DRR and development strategies of Tearfund and many partners; effect on disaster risk included as one of the twelve quality standards against which all projects are assessed. - Community based mitigation projects ongoing in countries including Afghanistan, Bangladesh, Burkina Faso, India, Malawi, Mozambique, Myanmar, Nepal, Niger, and Somaliland.

 - Community-level preparedness and contingency planning in countries including Afghanistan, Angola, Bangladesh, Burkina Faso, Haiti, India, Malawi, Mozambique, Myanmar, Nepal, Niger, Pakistan, Rwanda, Sudan, and Uganda.

 Joel Hafvenstein and Mike Wiggins, Disaster Risk Reduction & Environment Advisors email@example.com, firstname.lastname@example.org

 100 Church Road TW11 8QE Teddington, Middlesex United Kingdom

 GP 2011 delegation

 GP 2009 delegation

-Conferences: - 1st session of the Open-ended Intergovernmental Expert Working Group
+Conferences: - Intersessional work and second and third sessions of the Open-ended Intergovernmental Expert Working Group